puffscoin/swarm-docker/README.md

 ## Environment variables

-* `PASSWORD` - *required* - Used to setup a sample Ethereum account in the data directory.
+* `PASSWORD` - *required* - Used to setup a sample PUFFScoin account in the data directory.
 If a data directory is mounted with a volume, the first Ethereum account from it is loaded, and Swarm will try to decrypt it non-interactively with `PASSWORD`
-* `DATADIR` - *optional* - Defaults to `/root/.ethereum`
+* `DATADIR` - *optional* - Defaults to `/root/.puffscoin`
 * `CONTAINER_NAME` - *optional* - Defaults to `localhost`, used as a prefix for measurements and log lines

 ## Swarm command line arguments